Physics vs. Learned Priors: Rethinking Camera and Algorithm Design for Task-Specific Imaging: Ingredients for Joint Optimization

 \subsection{Progress and Open Challenges}

 ~ \textbf{Optical simulators}.
 Optical simulators like Zemax and techniques like PSF engineering with deep learning have enabled data- and task-driven optical design.
 Yet, optical simulation remains a core challenge for end-to-end methods.
 Simulating complex optics of a camera is difficult and often proprietary.
 One solution to this challenge is to create open source simulators that can drive research and lower the barrier of entry for new researchers.
-Data-driven simulators, such as \cite{chopra2021deepabm}, can help in overcoming this challenge.
+Data-driven simulators, such as \cite{zhang2020image}, can help in overcoming this challenge.

 \textbf{Differentiability}: Although differentiability is not imperative for optimization, recent progress in computer vision, as discussed in Section \ref{sec:diff_rend}, has shown that differentiable systems converge faster and are more optimal.
 Advances in autodifferentiation have enabled progress in end-to-end design.
-Nevertheless, the problem of \textit{how} much differentiability and how to make complex simulators differentiable is an open question for these systems.
+Nevertheless, the problem of \textit{how} much differentiability is needed and how to make complex simulators differentiable is an open question for these systems.

 \textbf{Interpretability}: As task-specific imaging systems that learn over data and physics become ubiquitous, interpretability of the systems decrease.
 Many end-to-end methods analyze the learned PSFs of the system or perform analysis on intermediate outputs.
 Nevertheless, while the physical encoder remains more interpretable than pure deep learning systems, interpretability will remain a challenge as more learned priors are used.
-We can begin to overcome this by leveraging known physics and inputs, and comparing against expected outputs.
+We can begin to overcome this by leveraging known physics and inputs, and comparing outputs from learned models to those from physical models.

 \textbf{Learned Priors}: Ideally, the end-to-end imaging system will continually learn and self-optimize to generalize to new environments that it may not have encountered in simulated training data.
 The key challenge is the sim-to-real gap and labeling real-world data on-the-fly.
-Existing methods using static or simulated scenes to avoid expensive relabeling of large datasets.
+Existing methods use static or simulated scenes to avoid expensive relabeling of large datasets.
 Therefore, we anticipate the need for multi-step optimization, where training first happens in simulation and is then evaluated on real-world data, using the evaluation score to inform continued training in simulation.
+Progress in continual and lifelong learning can be leveraged to create cameras that adapt and learn from their environment \cite{parisi2019continual}.